yasirbhutta/yasirbhutta.github.io/python/docs/statistics/logistic-regression.md

 ---
 layout: page
-title: "Logistic Regression"
+title: "Logistic Regression in Python | Learn Logistic Regression with Examples"
-description: Logistic Regression
+description: Learn Logistic Regression in Python — what it is, how it works, and how to implement it with practical examples using sklearn.linear_model.LogisticRegression.
+Perfect for beginners in statistics and machine learning.
-keywords: Logistic Regression
+keywords: Logistic Regression Python, Logistic Regression tutorial, Python statistics, LogisticRegression sklearn example, binary classification Python, sigmoid function Python, logistic vs linear regression, machine learning
 author: Muhammad Yasir Bhutta
 ---